christophebe/julius-gpt/readme.md

-This Node.js CLI and API gives you the ability to generate content with the OpenAI API (GPT-4 by default).
-It can generate texts in all languages supported by GPT-4.
+This Node.js CLI and API gives you the ability to generate content with the OpenAI API (GPT-4 or GPT-3.5-turbo).
+It can generate texts in all languages supported by Open AI.

 # How it works ?
 It is possible to use this component in 2 different modes : automatic mode or with the help of a template.